 Anti-CAA stir rips through nation: South Delhi burns, Internet suspended in Aligarh

 New Delhi, Dec 16: Amid nationwide violent protest against the passage of Citizenship Amendment Bill in the parliament, schools in South Delhi to remain closed today.
 While Jamia Millia University to be closed till January 6.
-On the other hand, Aligarh Muslim University also to remain close till January 5.
+On the other hand, Aligarh Muslim University also to remain closed till January 5.

 In Uttar Pradesh, the Aligarh district administration suspended Internet services from 10 pm on Sunday night to 10 pm Monday.
 District Magistrate (DM) Chandra Bhushan Singh on Sunday night issued the order.
 "Internet services have been suspended from 10 pm tonight to 10 pm tomorrow in Aligarh city.
 After the protest in the Aligarh Muslim University by students today, it cannot be denied that some anti-social elements can incite violence among the people using internet services to circulate inflammatory messages or content on social media, so to prevent that internet services remain suspended from 10 pm tonight till 10 pm tomorrow," the statement read.